-If you have recently purchased a Surface 2-in-1 laptop like a Surface Go or other recent Windows 10 devices, there is a great chance that it’s running on Windows 10 S mode.
-In this guide, we will show you what S mode does and how you can switch your Windows 10 out of S mode.
+If you have recently purchased a Surface 2-in-1 laptop such as a Surface Go or another recent Windows 10 device, it is likely running on Windows 10 S mode.
+In this guide, we will explain what S mode does and how to switch your Windows 10 out of S mode.

 What are the pros and cons of Windows 10 S mode?

 Windows 10 S mode is designed for security and performance.
-As you may have already noticed, you can’t install any app or program from third party sources outside of Microsoft Store.
-All apps in Microsoft store are verified and marked safe by Microsoft.
-This is to ensure that you don’t install software or program that may be malicious.
+As you may have already noticed, you cannot install any app or program from third-party sources outside of the Microsoft Store.
+All apps in the Microsoft Store are verified and marked safe by Microsoft.
+This ensures that you do not install any software or program that may be malicious.

-You will also not be able to use any other browser and search engine other than the built-in Edge and Bing while in S mode.
-All these are to make sure your device stays safe and fast.
+In addition, you will not be able to use any other browser or search engine besides the built-in Edge and Bing while in S mode.
+All these restrictions are in place to ensure that your device stays safe and fast.

-If you switch your device’s Windows 10 out of S mode, you will lose all the said protections (and restrictions), but at the same time gain back the freedom to install whatever software you want and use whatever browser you like.
+If you switch your device’s Windows 10 out of S mode, you will lose all these protections and restrictions, but at the same time gain back the freedom to install whatever software you want and use whatever browser you like.

 How to know if your Windows 10 is in S mode

-To check if you truly have Windows 10 in S mode, go to Start menu > Settings > System > About.
-On the right, under Windows Specifications, you should see “Windows 10 Home S Mode” as your Windows 10 edition.
+To check if your Windows 10 is in S mode, go to Start menu > Settings > System > About.
+Under Windows Specifications on the right, you should see “Windows 10 Home S Mode” as your Windows 10 edition.

 How to get Windows 10 out of S mode